KQED News StaffKQED News Staff

 Alex Emslie is a criminal justice reporter at KQED.
 He covers policing policy, crime and the courts.
 He left Colorado and a career as a carpenter to study journalism at City College of San Francisco and graduated from San Francisco State University's journalism program with a minor in criminal justice studies.
 He joined KQED in 2013.
 Alex is proud of his work at KQED uncovering that a single Vallejo police officer shot and killed three suspects over the course of five months.
 He received the Northern California Society of Professional Journalists Best Scoop award in 2015 for exposing a series of bigoted text messages swapped by San Francisco police officers.
 He co-produced a Northern California Emmy award-winning documentary film and podcast on the state prison system and a 40-year-old murder case.
 Alex's reporting on the San Francisco police shooting of Mario Woods won a national Edward R. Murrow award in 2018, and his reporting on police killings of people with mental illness was cited in amicus briefs before the U.S. Supreme Court.

-Amanda Font is the Producer/Director of KQED's The California Report Magazine.
+Amanda Font is a Producer at KQED.
+She previously worked as Director of The California Report Magazine, and sometimes reports for the Bay Curious podcast.
 She grew up in the deserts of Southern California and moved north for the trees.
 Amanda received a B.A. in Broadcasting with emphasis in audio production from San Francisco State, where she worked in the university's radio station and hosted a sound art show.
 She believes the difference between sound and noise is desire.

 KQED Health Correspondent

 April Dembosky is the health correspondent for KQED News and a regular contributor to NPR.
 She specializes in covering altered states of mind, from postpartum depression to methamphetamine-induced psychosis to the insanity defense.
 Her investigative series on insurance companies sidestepping mental health laws won multiple awards, including first place in beat reporting from the national Association of Health Care Journalists.
-She is the recipient of numerous other prizes and fellowships, including an Edward R. Murrow award for sound design, a Gracie and SPJ award for long-form storytelling, and a Carter Center Fellowship for Mental Health Journalism.
+She is the recipient of numerous other prizes and fellowships, including a national Edward R. Murrow award for investigative reporting, a Society of Professional Journalists award for long-form storytelling, and a Carter Center Fellowship for Mental Health Journalism.
 Dembosky reported and produced Soundtrack of Silence, an audio documentary about music and memory that is currently being made into a feature film by Paramount Pictures.
 Before joining KQED in 2013, Dembosky covered technology and Silicon Valley for The Financial Times of London, and contributed business and arts stories to Marketplace and The New York Times.
 She got her undergraduate degree in philosophy from Smith College and her master's in journalism from the University of California, Berkeley.
 She is a classically trained violinist and proud alum of the first symphony orchestra at Burning Man.

-Ariana Proehl is a producer and fill-in host for Forum.
+Ariana Proehl is a Culture Reporter and Host.
 She believes in big ideas, mentoring, globetrotting and Prince.

 Ashleyanne Krigbaum is the producer of Rightnowish.
 She has also made podcasts for Noise Pop, Salon, and award-winning audio tours for SFMOMA, Smithsonian, and the de Young Museum.
 From 2015 to 2018, she was an announcer and local host of NPR's All Things Considered at KALW.
 When she's not making podcasts, she's DJing vinyl at dance parties around the Bay Area.

-Bianca Taylor is KQED's Producer of Segmented Audio and Podcasts, and Host of Consider This.
-Her interactive storytelling project, The Voicebot Chronicles, won a 2020 Webby for Best Writing (Apps, Mobile, and Voice) and was a finalist for the Online Journalism Association's Excellence in Audio Digital Storytelling (Limited Series) category.
-Her reporting and production has been featured on NPR, the BBC World Service, and Audible.
+Bianca Taylor is KQED's local Host of Consider This and Producer of Segmented Audio and Podcasts.
+She won a 2020 Webby for Best Writing (Apps, Mobile, and Voice) and was a finalist for the Online Journalism Association's Excellence in Audio Digital Storytelling (Limited Series).
+Her reporting and production has been featured by NPR, the BBC World Service, and Audible.

 Morning News Anchor